usbong/newsletters/notes/LessonsLearned/manilaBulletin/manilaBulletinV20230216.md

 7) Clark Development Corp.
 Director
 8) Port of Batangas Manager

-#### MONEY in exchange for GOV'T position
+#### MONEY in exchange for GOV'T position and project

+1) up to 300M PHP for position of undersecretary

-1) 1M PHP for business ventures with supposedly guaranteed high return of investments<br/>
+2) 1M PHP for business ventures with supposedly guaranteed high return of investments<br/>
 --> example#1: GOV'T project in Parañaque City<br/>
 --> example#2: horse racing<br/>
 --> example#3: bridge project<br/>
 --> example#4: procurement of alcohol for the Department of Health (DOH)

-2) up to 300M PHP for position of undersecretary

 ### Technique (MODUS OPERANDI)